emir-munoz/bianca-pereira.github.com/_posts/2015-10-16-outlier-a-hero-or-a-loser.markdown

 In the last post we explained that an individual can have two positions in a herd: the center, or the border.
 The main difference of those is that the individuals in the center are safer but do not have room to move; they just follow wherever the herd goes.
 In opposition, those individuals at the border are more suscetible to the danger from the environment, but have almost complete freedom of movement.

 The individuals in the center are the majority; they are *the average*.
 Those individuals in the border are minority; let's call them *the frontier*.
 An outlier is one of the individuals in the frontier that goes out of the limit of the heard, and farther from the average.
-In other words, it is the one who leaves the herd.
+In other words, it is the one who wants to stop following the herd.

 When an individual starts becoming an outlier, it can become one of two types: a solitary, or a leader.

 ###The Solitary Outlier

+The solitary outlier is the one who leaves alone.
+It leaves without anyone and walk alone his own path.

 A herd exists for protection of its members.
 Alone, individuals are more likely to face a danger and perish.
 When an outlier goes out of the herd and decides to stay alone, it is likely it will die or be forced to go back to the safety of the herd.
 As social animals, humans are very likely to perish if completely alone.